Adapting Contrastive Language-Image Pretrained (CLIP) Models for Out-of-Distribution Detection: The proposed OOD detection setup

 where $i,j,k$ run over image dimensions.
 We then minimize the loss

 with respect to the pertubation $\rho$, where $\lambda$ is a hyperparameter.
 During the evaluation, we remove the chosen target image, $x$, from $\mathcal{D}_\text{in}^\text{train}$ to show that the adversarial example, $x'+\rho$, cannot be detected as OOD from the remaining in-distribution examples.
-As a proof of concept, we create two adversarial OOD datasets\footnote{Available \href{https://drive.google.com/drive/folders/1pYGEPQwagRzdKlPqMQv7sRH6C9MV5vNF?usp=share_link}{here}} for the CIFAR100 $\rightarrow$ CIFAR10 benchmark, namely CIFAR10-A ($\lambda=0)$ and CIFAR10-AS in its smoothened version ($\lambda>0$).
+As a proof of concept, we create two adversarial OOD datasets\footnote{https://drive.google.com/drive/folders/1pYGEPQwagRzdKlPqMQv7sRH6C9MV5vNF} for the CIFAR100 $\rightarrow$ CIFAR10 benchmark, namely CIFAR10-A ($\lambda=0)$ and its smoothened version CIFAR10-AS ($\lambda>0$).
 The generation of an adversarial example is shown in \cref{fig:adversarial}.
-More adversarial examples can be found in the appendix.
+More adversarial examples can be found in the supplementary material.